-With the proper design on a new construction project, the addition of a cut off wall can allow the structural engineer to reduce the thickness of the concrete and decrease the spacing of the cables on a post tension slab.
-It can therefore pay for itself with initial costs in addition to providing for a better protection against heave or settlement.
+With the proper design of a new construction project, the addition of a cut-off wall can allow the structural engineer to reduce the thickness of the concrete and decrease the spacing of the cables on a post-tension slab.
+It can therefore pay for itself with initial costs in addition to providing better protection against settlement.

 As a locally owned and operated foundation repair company, we understand the ways that soils in Arizona affect the homes they surround.
 Our team of in-house foundation contractors is ready to meet with you to explain what's happening with your foundation -- and how to fix it.

 To help you decide, we provide each of our customers with a free, no-obligation on-site inspection, before you spend a dime with us.
 Each inspection includes an on-site inspection, a personal consultation, and a detailed proposal on how we can work to fix your problem.

 We proudly serve Glendale, Tucson, Phoenix, nearby areas such as Scottsdale, Mesa, Chandler, Sedona, Payson, Flagstaff, Peoria, and many surrounding towns in Arizona.

 Water passes through sandy soils rather than being absorbed.
 This fact makes sandy soils very stable.
 Instead of expanding as they absorb moisture and contracting as they dry out, sandy soils maintain a fairly consistent volume and density.

 Because of their stability and good load-bearing qualities, sandy soils are less likely to shift and settle, so they rarely cause foundation problems.
 Unfortunately, sandy soils are less commonly found than other more problematic soil types.